 Confirmation on your submission

 - You can submit only one application for the MSc in Urban Management and Development during the application period Round 1, 2 & 3.
-This also means that you cannot apply for more than 1 specialisation track at the same time, like stated above.
+This also means that you cannot apply for more than 1 master track at the same time, like stated above.

 You can find the dates for the assessment outcome announcements in the dates overview table.
 If you plan to apply for a scholarship and you need to secure your admission before your application deadline, please make your planning accordingly in order to receive your admission outcome in time.

 The assessment outcome will be sent to you via email.
 Please make sure you have filled in your contact email correctly in the application form.

 Incomplete: With a pre-assessment we check whether your application package is complete with the above mentioned documents.
 Should there any document is missing, we will contact you by email to request you to submit the documents.